 Always use cold water to rinse and wash and hang to dry.

-As for removing the stain, different types of fabrics will respond differently to treatments.
+As for removing the stain, different types of fabrics will respond differently to treatments and more delicate items like silk or lacy undies will require a little more delicate care, so keep that in mind.
 You may try a couple of methods to find what works best for your situation.
 If one doesn’t work, try another.

 Start by hand rinsing in cold water to remove as much blood as possible.
-If the blood has hardened on, let it soak in cold water for a few hours and rinse well.
+If the blood has hardened on, let it soak in cold water for a few hours in a sink or bowl and then rinse well.
 Repeat if necessary.

 Salt is great at drawing blood out of fabrics, especially absorbent ones.
 Sprinkle it on or make a paste and allow it to sit until dry.
 Scrape off the paste once dry and rinse with cold water.
 If it helps but the stain persists, repeat until no more blood is absorbing.
 You can also add table salt to the wash.
 If you’re a contact lens user and happen to be caught without salt you can also use saline.